Mill3/mill3-frontend-handbook/README.md

 This includes:
 - design related elements
 - elements that do not add any value from a SEO standpoint
-- doubled content for responsive design needs
+- duplicated content for some responsive layouts